-For the $WH \to \ell\nu b\bar{b}$ channel, an isolated lepton (l = electron or muon) and two (and three in the DØ analysis) jets are required, with one or more b-tagged jet.
-Selected events must also display a significant imbalance in transverse momentum (missing transverse energy or $\not\!E_T$).
+For the $WH \to \ell\nu b\bar{b}$ channel, an isolated lepton ($\ell =$ electron or muon) and two (and three in the DØ analysis) jets are required, with one or more b-tagged jet.
+Selected events must also display a significant imbalance in transverse momentum (missing transverse energy or \not{E}T).
 Events with more than one isolated lepton are vetoed.
-For the DØ $WH \to \ell\nu b\bar{b}$ analyses, the two and three jet events are analyzed separately, and in each of these samples two non-overlapping b-tagged samples are defined, one being a single "tight" b-tag (ST) sample, and the other a double "loose" b-tag (DT) sample.
+For the DØ $WH \to \ell\nu b\bar{b}$ analyses, the two and three jet events are analyzed separately, and in each of these samples two nonoverlapping b-tagged samples are defined, one being a single "tight" b-tag (ST) sample, and the other a double "loose" b-tag (DT) sample.
 The tight and loose b-tagging criteria are defined with respect to the mis-identification rate that the b-tagging algorithm yields for light quark or gluon jets ("mistag rate") typically $\leq 0.5\%$ or $\leq 1.5\%$, respectively.
 The final variable is a neural network (NN) output for the two-jet sample, while for the three-jet sample the dijet invariant mass is used.
 DØ also performs a $WH \to \tau\nu b\bar{b}$ analysis in which the τ is identified through its hadronic decays.
-This analysis is sensitive to $ZH \to \tau\tau t\bar{b}$ as well, in those cases where a τ fails to be identified.
-The analysis is carried out according to the type of reconstructed τ .
+This analysis is carried out according to the type of reconstructed τ .
 A boosted decision tree is used as the final discriminant.

-For the CDF $WH \to \ell\nu b\bar{b}$ analysis, the events are grouped into six categories.
+For the CDF $WH \rightarrow \ell\nu b\bar{b}$ analysis, the events are grouped into six categories.
 In addition to the selections requiring an identified lepton, events with an isolated track failing lepton selection requirements are grouped into their own categories.
 This provides acceptance for single prong tau decays.
 Within the lepton categories there are three b-tagging categories - two tight b-tags (TDT), one tight b-tag and one loose b-tag (LDT), and a single, tight, b-tag (ST).
-These b-tag category names are also used in the $\not\!\!E_T b\bar{b}$ and $\ell^+\ell^-b\bar{b}$ channel descriptions.
+These b-tag category names are also used in the $\not\!\!\!E_T b\bar{b}$ and $\ell^+\ell^-b\bar{b}$ channel descriptions.
 In each category, two discriminants are calculated for each event.
 One NN discriminant is trained at each m_H in the test range, separately for each category.
 A second discriminant is a boosted decision tree, featuring not only event kinematic and b-tagging observables, but matrix element discriminants as well.
 These two discriminants are then combined together using another NN to form a single discriminant with optimal performance.
 In Figures 1a-d we display one dijet mass distribution and one of the discriminants obtained by each collaboration.